Perfect Picnic Spots in State Parks and Natural Areas

 10 Hanging Rock State ParkDanburySee on map

-This 6,000-acre park has 18 miles of hiking trails that lead to waterfalls, caves and great views.
+This 8,500-plus-acre park has more than 20 miles of hiking trails that lead to waterfalls, caves and great views.
 Not far from the bustle of Winston-Salem, Hanging Rock contains the highest peaks of the Sauratown Mountains – named for the Saura Indians.

 11 Jockey’s Ridge State Park

 11 Jockey’s Ridge State ParkNags HeadSee on map

 Located on North Carolina’s storied Outer Banks you’ll find the tallest sand dune on the East Coast and some of the most gorgeous sunsets anywhere.
 Spend your day hiking, hang gliding, kite flying and swimming and then enjoy a sunset picnic atop Jockey’s Ridge.